 - 1 teaspoon salt

 - fresh cilantro chopped (optional)

-- In a mixing bowl, whisk together the lactose-free yogurt, olive oil, cumin, coriander, paprika, turmeric, ginger, cinnamon, salt, and lemon juice.
+- In a mixing bowl, whisk together the yogurt (dairy-free if better tolerated), olive oil, cumin, coriander, paprika, turmeric, ginger, cinnamon, salt, and lemon juice.

 - Make cuts in 3-4 places on the leg/thigh pieces.
 Coat the chicken in the marinade, cover and refrigerate for at least 2 hours or overnight for best results.